Abel1802/yq_home/0113/README.md

-# yq_home
+The second homework

-This is a homework repo for yuqing learning python programming.
+This is about list,dictionary,condition judgment and loop.(the story of hands~)